A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Encounter Notes:**
     - Consider applying the weak template to Mammy if this encounter will be too strong for your PCs
     - Party Level 7: Mammy is a severe level threat by herself and the zombies should be level 2 distractions as above
-    - Party level 8: Raise the Zombies to level 4 using the [double Elite template](http://2e.aonprd.com/Rules.aspx?ID=790)
+    - Party level 8: Raise the zombies to level 4 using the [double Elite template](http://2e.aonprd.com/Rules.aspx?ID=790)

   - **Loot:**
     - Lesser Healing Potion [C3]
     - Wand of [Globe of Invulnerability](https://2e.aonprd.com/Spells.aspx?ID=137) [P9]
-    - gold holy symbol of Lamashtu
+    - Holy symbol of Lamashtu
     - Spellbook worth 105 gp
     - Material Component Pouch worth 5 sp